ThatTotallyRealMyth/GhostHuntingInSplunk/README.md

 These queries next are OSTH/OSIR specific and more so aimed at answering the questions or helping you answer the questions in the labs/exams.

-Excellent compilation for OSTH/OSIR labs!
-Let me help you organize and enhance these queries with some context and improvements:

 # OSTH/OSIR Lab Hunt Queries